AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-condition-core-1-intro.md

 #### Profile specific guidance
-* verificationStatus is 'confirmed'
+- An active condition is represented using "active" in `Condition.clinicalStatus`
-* an active condition is sent with clinicalStatus 'active'
+- To represent that a patient does not have a condition or history of condition, an appropriate negation code is used in `Condition.code`
-* a refuted condition is sent with a negation code and verificationStatus of ‘unconfirmed’ or ‘confirmed’ depending on the level of certainty
+- Refutation is not expected to be handled except as above - an appropriate negation code in `Condition.code` and `Condition.clinicalStatus` of "confirmed" or "unconfirmed"

 #### Boundaries and relationships